The Structure of the Majorana Clifford Group: The Majorana Clifford Group

 \item Let $[\cliff]: \Sp(2n) \rightarrow \Cliff_{2n} / \sim$ be the mapping that assigns to each symplectic $S$ the corresponding equivalence class $[\cliff(S)]$ of Cliffords.
 Then this mapping defines a representation of $\Sp(2n)$:

 \end{enumerate} \end{theorem}

-A proof for this discrete variation of the \emph{Stone-von Neumann Theorem} is found in Appendix \ref{sec:stone_neumann_proof}.
+A proof for this discrete variation of the \emph{Stone-von Neumann Theorem}\footnote{We call it a Stone-von Neumann theorem in accordance with the equivalent theorem for Pauli Cliffords \cite{gross_hudsons_theorem_finite_2006}.
+There one can establish an explicit connection between the commutation relations of $Z$ and $X$, and the commutation relations of position and momentum operators.} is found in Appendix \ref{sec:stone_neumann_proof}.

 Note that it is not possible to find a closed form expression for the coefficients $c(v)$ in \eqref{eq:clifford_group_def}.
-This is due to the field $\F$, which describes Majorana (and qubit Pauli) strings, being special from a mathematical perspective.
+This is again due to the nontrivial composition rules \eqref{eq:majorana_composition} of two Majorana strings.
 Still, by evaluating $\cliff(S) \majo(v) \majo(v') \cliff^\dagger(S)$ in two different ways one can obtain the following relation: